minhnh/dataset_interface/README.md

 We primarily train detection models using the tools and model definitions from `torchvision` as described in the [Torchvision Object Detection Finetuning Tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).
 Guidelines for training and using models can be found in [`docs/object_detection.md`](docs/object_detection.md)

+## Image Comparison Model Training

+We use Siamese networks for object/person comparison and subsequent recognition.
+Instructions for training and using a comparison model are given in [`docs/image_comparison.md`](docs/image_comparison.md).

 ## Image augmentation

 We aim to ease the process of generating data for object detection.
 Using the green box in the picture below,